When We Were Orphans by Kazuo Ishiguro

 Lost Lives: The Stories of the Men, Women and Children Who Died as a Result of the Northern Ireland Troubles Square by David McKittrick and Seamus Kelters and Brian Feeney and Chris Thornton

 Ireland North and South: Perspectives from Social Science edited by Anthony F. Heath, edited by Richard Breen, edited by Christopher T. Whelan

 The Trouble with Guns: Republican Strategy and the Provisional IRA by Malachi O'Doherty

 Those Are Real Bullets, Aren’t They?
-Bloody Sunday, Derry, 30 January 1972 by Peter Pringle, by Philip Jacobson
+Bloody Sunday, Derry, 30 January 1972 by Peter Pringle and Philip Jacobson

-Northern Ireland’s Troubles: The Human Costs by Marie-Therese Fay, by Mike Morrissey, by Marie Smyth
+Northern Ireland’s Troubles: The Human Costs by Marie-Therese Fay and Mike Morrissey and Marie Smyth

 O’Neill: Life with Monte Cristo by Arthur Gelb

 Wren’s “Tracts” on Architecture and Other Writings by Lydia M. Soo